Ford Escape: Ford

-In 2009 for the 2010 model year, the Escape will add three new features that will be standard on all trims: Ford's MyKey, trailer sway controls and Integrated Spotter Mirror for better blind spot viewing.
-Everything else added in the 2008 and 2009 model years will be carried over, but the optional orders have been renamed to Rapid Specification Codes (100s for XLS, 200s for XLT, and 300s for Limited).

-New optional features for 2010: active park assist (APA) is a new feature available since mid-2009 as an option on the 2010 Ford Escape Limited (currently only optional on the Ford Flex, Lincoln MKT, and Lincoln MKS).
-Active Park Assist will detect an available parallel parking space and automatically steer the vehicle into the space (hands free) while the driver controls the accelerator, gearshift and brakes.
-The system will visually and audibly instruct the driver to park the vehicle.
-Active Park Assist system uses sensors on the front and rear of the vehicle to guide the vehicle into a parking space.
-Rear-view camera system – uses an exterior camera embedded in the rear of the vehicle that sends images to a video display in the rearview mirror or the navigation system screen to help enhance visibility directly behind the vehicle when it is in reverse.
+In mid-2009, for the 2010 model year, the Escape added a standard integrated spotter mirror for better blind-spot viewing.
+Everything else added in the 2008 and 2009 model years was carried over, but the optional orders have been renamed to Rapid Specification Codes (100S for XLS, 200S for XLT, and 300S for Limited).
+Other new features and changes for 2010 included Active Park Assist (optional on Limited models).
+Active Park Assist uses sensors on the front and rear of the vehicle to detect an available parallel-parking space and automatically steers the vehicle into the space while the driver controls the accelerator and brakes.
+A liftgate-mounted backup camera also became optional on Limited.
+The camera sends images to a video display in the rearview mirror or the navigation system screen to help enhance visibility directly behind the vehicle when it is in reverse.
+The liftgate release handle was relocated to the bottom of the liftgate.
+V6 models became standard with flex-fuel capability, and 4WD models no longer had the 4WD badge on the liftgate.

-No cosmetic changes were made for the 2011 model year.
-The only minor change is the standardization of SYNC Traffic & Directions on any models coming equipped with Sync.
+No cosmetic changes were made for the 2011 model year, except that later models featured a redesigned liftgate glass handle.
+The only minor change is the standardization of SYNC Traffic & Directions on models equipped with Ford Sync.

 There are no cosmetic or equipment changes for the 2012 model year.
 The third-generation Escape was unveiled at the 2012 North American International Auto Show in Detroit.

 Previously unavailable Electronic Stability Control system became standard on the second generation.
-In Insurance Institute for Highway Safety crash tests the Escape along with its cousins, the Mercury Mariner and the Mazda Tribute, are rated "Good" in both frontal and side impact crash tests.
+In Insurance Institute for Highway Safety crash tests, the Escape along with its cousins, the Mercury Mariner and the Mazda Tribute, are rated "Good" in both frontal and side impact crash tests.
 They are rated "Good" for rear crash protection as well and were given the "Top Safety Pick" award until 2010.
-In roof strength tests the Escape receives a "Marginal" rating while hybrid models are rated "Poor".
+In roof strength tests, the Escape receives a "Marginal" rating while hybrid models are rated "Poor".